hanggrian/IIT-CS579/assignments/hw4/README.md

 ![Gemini 2.5 Flash][gemini-2.5-flash]

 > I can see in the [Table Shells](https://www.census.gov/programs-surveys/acs/technical-documentation/table-shells.html) that `B01001` is total population.
-But, where does the `_001E1` come from?
+But, where does the `_001E` come from?

 Here is the breakdown of why B01003 is the correct variable for total population, and where that 001E comes from:

-1. Why `B01003` is Total Population:
+1. Why `B01003` is total population:

     The Census Bureau organizes tables by their **Universe** (the population or group they measure).

-    This table's universe is explicitly Total Population and has only one
+    This table's universe is explicitly total population and has only one
     variable: the total count.
 It is the designated, most direct, and most efficient variable to pull when you only need the total population count for a given geography from the ACS.
-1. Where the `_001E` Comes From
+1. Where the `_001E` comes from

     The suffix `_001E` is standard structure across almost all ACS tables and indicates the following: